leanghoun/leanghoun.github.io/docs/collections/3d-printing/voron-trident.md

 * [Voron Docs](https://docs.vorondesign.com/)
   - [Voron Initial Startup](https://docs.vorondesign.com/build/startup/)
 * [Klipper Docs](https://www.klipper3d.org/Overview.html)
-  - [Input Shaper & Measuring Resonances](https://www.klipper3d.org/Measuring_Resonances.html) - It can be useful to see your resonance charts with the manual method, but trying to interpret the graphs can be a bit nebulous.
+  - [Input Shaper & Measuring Resonances](https://www.klipper3d.org/Measuring_Resonances.html) - It can be interesting to see your resonance charts with the manual method, but trying to interpret the graphs can be a bit nebulous.
 For simplicity, just run `SHAPER_CALIBRATE` and let the ADXL345 measure the resonances automatically.
 Don't forget to `SAVE_CONFIG` to commit.
 * [MainSail Docs](https://docs.mainsail.xyz/)
 * [Moonraker Docs](https://moonraker.readthedocs.io/en/latest/)
   - [PolicyKit Permissions](https://moonraker.readthedocs.io/en/latest/installation/#policykit-permissions) - After updating Moonraker, if you see errors related to PolicyKit, try re-adding these permissions.